fzliu/style-transfer/README.md

 ## Introduction

+(This branch makes use of [dpaiton](https://github.com/dpaiton)'s [Gramian layer](https://github.com/dpaiton/caffe/tree/gramian) in Caffe to greatly speed up GPU computation.
+If you do not have the Gramian layer installed, or if you're using an older version of Caffe, checkout master instead.)

 This repository contains a pyCaffe-based implementation of "A Neural Algorithm of Artistic Style" by L. Gatys, A. Ecker, and M. Bethge, which presents a method for transferring the artistic style of one input image onto another.
 You can read the paper here: http://arxiv.org/abs/1508.06576.

 Neural net operations are handled by Caffe, while loss minimization and other miscellaneous matrix operations are performed using numpy and scipy.
 L-BFGS is used for minimization.